Xploring Hungary Video: Esztergom - From Basilica Heights to Royal Riverside Delights

 One of the oldest places in Hungary, Esztergom is a city in northern Hungary, just 46 kilometres northwest of the capital Budapest.

-The seat of the Hungarian Catholic Church, it lies in Komárom-Esztergom county on the right bank of the river Danube, which forms the border with Slovakia there
+The seat of the Hungarian Catholic Church, it lies in Komárom-Esztergom county on the right bank of the river Danube, which forms the border with Slovakia there - so you can also visit another country with ease from here, even if just for a little shopping.

-Top things to do in Esztergom
+Top 5 Sights in Esztergom

 The Basilica of Esztergom, a masterpiece of Classicism, is the third largest church in Europe.
 Established around 972 AD, Esztergom has always played an important role in Hungary's history.